Galileo project: High-gain antenna problem

-Through telemetry from Galileo, investigators determined that the electric motors had stalled at 56 seconds, the spacecraft's spin rate had decreased and its wobble had increased.
+Through telemetry from Galileo, investigators determined that the electric motors had stalled at 56 seconds.
+The spacecraft's spin rate had decreased due to an increase in its moment of inertia and its wobble increased, indicative of an asymmetric unfolding.
 Only 15 ribs had popped out, leaving the antenna looking like a lop-sided, half-open umbrella.
-The first suggestion was to re-fold the antenna and try the opening sequence again.
-This was not possible; although the motors were capable of running in reverse, the antenna was not designed for this, and human assistance was required when it was done on Earth to ensure that the wire mesh did not snag.
-It was later discovered that less torque was available from the DDA each time, so after five deploy and stow operations, the DDA torque was half its original value.
+It was not possible to re-fold the antenna and try the opening sequence again; although the motors were capable of running in reverse, the antenna was not designed for this, and human assistance was required when it was done on Earth to ensure that the wire mesh did not snag.

 The first thing the Galileo team tried was to rotate the spacecraft away from the Sun and back again on the assumption that the problem was with friction holding the pins in their sockets.
 If so, then heating and cooling the ribs might cause them to pop out of their sockets.
 This was done seven times, but with no result.
 They then tried swinging LGA-2 (which faced in the opposite direction to the HGA and LGA-1) 145 degrees to a hard stop, thereby shaking the spacecraft.
 This was done six times with no effect.
 Finally, they tried shaking the antenna by pulsing the DDA motors at 1.25 and 1.875 Hertz.
 This increased the torque by up to 40 percent.
 The motors were pulsed 13,000 times over a three-week period in December 1992 and January 1993, but only managed to move the ballscrew by one and a half revolutions beyond the stall point.